jfrancis42/aviation-formulary-lisp/README.md

 Second among the changes is the introduction of objects to represent locations upon which the calculations operate.
 There are various objects, including both 2D and 3D location objects, which contain what you would expect (latitude, longitude, altitude, for example) as well as metadata about the object (a serial number, a creation timestamp, a source, and a few other fields).
 These classes also have methods for printing their contents, doing various calculations, and serializing and deserializing their data for saving/loading to disk and/or streaming across a network connection.

+Note that the package can be referred to by it's nickname "af" rather than the full "aviation-formulary" name, which makes functions shorter and easier to read.

 The simplest object is a 2d-point object.
 Points can be created like this:

 ```